prashantbaher/tcc-blog/4-about.md

 But *slowly-slowly*, I am getting it and started creating some basic macros from my own.

-Honestly for learning `VBA programming language`, I take help from books on VBA macros books on `MS Excel`.
+Honestly, for learning `VBA programming language` I take help from books on VBA macros books on `MS Excel`.

-It is because `VBA` is used for `Excel` mostly, that's what in internet show!!!
+It is because `VBA` is used in *Excel Automation* mostly, that's what in internet show!!!

 After learning *some fundamentals*, I started looking on resource for Solidworks macro creation.